Difficulty

 • At least somewhat resistant to bacterial spot.

 Whether it comes to late frosts or winter lows, Contender is clearly the most consistent producer after an unfavorably cold weather event.
-This ultimately makes it a very popular variety, and while the quality the peach is fairly good, there are better ones out there for the few in North America who do not benefit from this advantage.
+This ultimately makes it a very popular variety, and while the quality of the peach is fairly good, there are better ones out there for the few in North America who do not benefit from this advantage.

 Early Redhaven